 Builds marketing lists.
 It builds lists for email newsletters and other marketing purposes.
 More than half (53%) of B2B marketers use gated content to add prospects into an automated marketing program, according to Walker Sands.

 Creates a sense of scarcity.
-A feeling of scarcity creates a feeling of desirability, notes Frank Strong, founder of Sword & Script Media.
+A feeling of scarcity creates a feeling of desirability.
 What’s plentiful is free; people place greater value what’s more difficult to obtain.

 Blocks the competition.
 Some organizations want to prevent competitors from downloading information.
 They’ll vet registrant emails addresses and block competitors from obtaining the content.
 It doesn’t work.
 Competitors then use Gmail or other non-corporate addresses.